-When working with Address Book, the scroll buttons on the front panel of your handheld make it easy to navigate among your address entries.
+When working with Address Book, the scroll button on the front panel of the handheld makes it easy to navigate among your address entries.

-- In the Address list screen, pressing the scroll buttons moves up or down an entire screen of records.
-If you hold down a scroll button, you accelerate the scrolling and display every third screen. - In the Address view screen, pressing the scroll buttons moves to the previous or next address record.
+- In the Address list screen, the scroll button moves up or down an entire screen of records.
+If you hold down the scroll button, you accelerate the scrolling and display every third screen. - In the Address view screen, the scroll button moves to the previous or next address record.